 Although a lesser-known platform, Fundly has helped users raise more than $330 million.
 Its keep-it-all policy, which Fundly calls a “no raise requirement,” and its supportive team make it one of the best platforms for personal fundraising.

 - Ease of Use: Easily add images, video, and text using their plug-and-play campaign pages.
 Their pages also allow for easy campaign updating using blogs and comments.
 All campaign activity posts to Facebook automatically.
 Fundly also provides extensive guides for setting up your campaign and ongoing tips through their active blog.
+And they offer a free app, so you can easily manage your fundraising campaign on the go.

 - Advantages: In addition to fully customizable campaign pages and outstanding customer service, Fundly allows you to create your own in-house fundraising T-shirts, sweatshirts, phone cases, mugs, and tote bags, which they print and ship as thank-you gifts for donors who give whatever amount you establish.
 Although the cost of these fundraising items depends on the product and number of images, the price for printing and shipping the average T-shirt is around $15.